-- How can we create stronger accountability among sales managers and their reps to take advantage of cross-sell and up-sell opportunities?
+- How can we make sales managers and their reps more accountable for cross-selling and upselling opportunities?

 Meeting business objectives then requires identifying the leading KPIs (key performance indicators) to drive accountability toward results.
 Then comes mapping those KPIs to the personas who own the responsibility and can have the most impact on them.